 2. E-Z Up Dome Canopy 🎪 Best beach pop up canopy

 As compact as instant up canopies can get, most are designed to only ever be carried a few feet from your car’s boot.
 However, the E-Z Up Dome provides a much better transporting experience and also looks great to boot.
 The E-Z Up range has a long history in the canopy marketplace, and this model is targeted specifically at the beach.
 The E-Z Up dome weighs less than 37 pounds and has an excellent carry case with some of the best wheels on the market.
 These wheels will allow you to conquer uneven terrain, rather than being confined to sealed surfaces.
 The fabric top is classified as ‘recreational grade’.
-An E-Z up representative told me this grade refers to 250 denier polyester – a nice balance between weight and durability.
+An E-Z up representative told me this grade refers to 250 denier polyester, which is a nice balance between weight and durability.

 Due to the lightweight build and human-friendly components, the E-Z up Dome is super easy to to get up.
 A one person setup would be very feasible here.
 The accessible slide pull-pin is a welcome change to those that are used to wrestling slide mechanisms with tiny stud buttons.